-Roscommon Arts Centre to Present New Visual Arts Programme DEVELOPERS, April 5-May 15
+Roscommon Arts Centre Presents New Visual Arts Programme DEVELOPERS, Now thru May 15

 Using tropes and devices that reflect the development of contemporary rural society, Developers strives to portray what is often difficult to decipher or goes unseen.